South Saddle Mountain

 South Saddle Mountain is the tallest mountain in Washington County, Oregon, United States.

 Part of the Oregon Coast Range, the peak is located in the Tillamook State Forest in the northwest section of the state of Oregon.
 It is the eighth-highest peak of the Oregon Coast Range.

 History

 South Saddle Mountain is one of 17 peaks in Oregon with the name Saddle.
 South Saddle was originally known as simply Saddle Mountain but in 1983 officially became South Saddle Mountain to avoid confusion with Saddle Mountain 33 mi to the north in Clatsop County.

 Geology

-Origins of the mountain begin in around 40 million years ago during the Eocene age when sandstone and siltstone formed in the region consisting of parts of the Northern Oregon Coast Range.
+Origins of the mountain begin around 40 million years ago during the Eocene epoch, when sandstone and siltstone formed in the region consisting of parts of the Northern Oregon Coast Range.
 Igneous rocks and basalt flows combined with basaltic sandstone to create much of the formations.
 Other sedimentary rock in the area formed more recently, around 20 million years ago.
-It is hypothesized that the region was an island during the Eocene era.
+It is hypothesized that the region was an island during the Eocene.